Woody4618/raspberrypi-bookworm-headless-wifi-setup/README.md

 Higher priority number = higher priority (tried first).
 Automatically connects to the next one if the first one is not available.

+# Miscellaneous

+Here some commands that might be useful:

 ## Logs